How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 Accelera was created with Blocksy, which we believe is the best theme currently available.
 But there are many others you can use.
 Here is a list of the themes we’d recommend to improve INP and your web performance in general:

 Important!
-Do not use Divi, Elementor, Enfold, Avada or any other super popular theme if you care and want to have a good loading time and INP!
-Even if all themes claim to be the fastest, this is always a marketing tag line.
+Do not use Divi, Elementor, Enfold, Avada, WoodMart or any other extremely popular (and bloated) theme if you care and want to have a good loading time and INP!
+Even if all themes claim to be the fastest, this is almost always a marketing tag line.

 If you are currently using another theme and/or a page builder, and would like to redesign your site with the new theme, read more on how to rebuild your site without a page builder.